737 Max returns to the skies in Canada

 Through oversight activities, the department has confirmed that Canadian operators are implementing the required measures and will be ready for the return to service of the aircraft in the coming days and weeks.
 Canadian airline operators have also collaborated in the development of the new training program.
 In addition, since Transport Canada approved the revised training program for the three Canadian Operators on December 21, 2020, these airlines have been actively training their pilots.

-This post was published on %s = human-readable time difference 11:41 pm
+This post was published on 18 January 2021 11:41 pm

 Related Post